 If you observe your own faults and those of others and try to improve, you will gain in showmanship ability.

 Know Your Animal

-Be ready to answer the judges questions.
-He may ask you:
+Be ready to answer the judge's questions in the show ring.
+He may ask you for the following information: